 A dab of my finger and a touch to my tongue later I knew we had a salt water leak.
 Not a major one, but enough to be concerned with.
 Things on a boat left to their own devices often find a way of worsening themselves in a hurry.
 After a few minutes of inspection I found the source of the leak.
 It was the raw salt water pump responsible for pumping cool ocean water through the heat exchanger.
 The leak was coming from the front shaft seal and was fairly small.
 We certainly wouldn’t sink from it anytime soon.

 The real problem was the droplets of water would run down the shaft and onto the bearings, slinging nasty salt water all over the engine room as it spun.
 Eventually the salt water would work its way into the shaft bearings, causing them to seize, at which point we’d have a very serious problem.
 Our trusty main engine had suddenly become nearly worthless.
-We could only use it when absolutely necessary until repaired.
+We could only use it when absolutely necessary until we got the parts of a ship needed for it to be repaired.

 We didn’t have a rebuild kit on board and the closest chandlery was in Phuket, Thailand thousands of miles away.
 We resigned ourselves to making due as a pure sailboat for the next month or so.
 Luckily this area of the Indian Ocean is known for reliable easterly trades and I was certain we could make it to our next stop in Madagascar without too much drama.
 With months and thousands of miles left in the season my priority was making sure a new pump was waiting for us in Madagascar.